refnx/refnx/INSTALL_CONTRIBUTE.md

 *refnx* has been tested on Python 3.5, 3.6 and 3.7.
 It requires the *numpy, scipy, cython, pandas, emcee* packages to work.
-Additional features require the *pytest, h5py, xlrd, ptemcee, tqdm, matplotlib, pymc3, theano* packages.
+Additional features require the *pytest, h5py, xlrd, attrs, tqdm, matplotlib, pymc3, theano* packages.
 To build the bleeding edge code you will need to have access to a C-compiler to build a couple of Python extensions.
 C-compilers should be installed on Linux.
 On OSX you will need to install Xcode and the command line tools.
 On Windows you will need to install the correct [Visual Studio compiler][Visual-studio-compiler] for your Python version.

-In the current version of *refnx* the *emcee* package is vendored by *refnx*.
-That is, *refnx* possesses it's own private copy of the package, and there is no need to install the *emcee* package separately.
+In the current version of *refnx* the *emcee* and *ptemcee* packages are vendored by *refnx*.
+That is, *refnx* possesses it's own private copy of the package, and there is no need to those packages separately.

 ## Installation into a *conda* environment